Jennifer Lopez: All I Have: Commercial reception

 Tickets for the residency were available for sale to the public on May 16, 2015, through Ticketmaster for all dates with ticket prices ranging from US$59-$416.
 The concert which took place on August 13, 2016 earned over $1 million in revenue, becoming Planet Hollywood's highest-grossing show to date, breaking the previous box office record for a single show, previously set by Britney: Piece of Me.
 The record was once again broken by the final show of Britney: Piece of Me in December 2017.
 It was the most successful Las Vegas residency of 2016, grossing $34.6 million.
 By the 116th show on September 22, 2018, the residency had sold a total of 467,314 tickets, grossing $97.5 million.
-Celebrities who have attended the show include: Justin Bieber, Jeremy Bieber, Khloe Kardashian, Kim Kardashian, Jessica Alba, Becky G, Kerry Washington, Demi Lovato, Nick Jonas, Gloria Trevi, Drake, Selena Gomez, Sofia Vergara, Ellen DeGeneres, Smokey Robinson, Marc Anthony, Heidi Klum, Gwen Stefani, Laverne Cox, Kevin Hart, Pitbull, LL Cool J, Ne-Yo, Ja Rule, Drew Barrymore, Sarah Michelle Gellar and Dua Lipa.
+Celebrities who have attended the show include: Justin Bieber, Jeremy Bieber, Khloe Kardashian, Kim Kardashian, Jessica Alba, Becky G, Kerry Washington, Demi Lovato, Nick Jonas, Gloria Trevi, Drake, Selena Gomez, Sofia Vergara, Ellen DeGeneres, Smokey Robinson, Marc Anthony, Heidi Klum, Gwen Stefani, Laverne Cox, Kevin Hart, Pitbull, LL Cool J, Ne-Yo, Ja Rule, Drew Barrymore, Sarah Michelle Gellar, Jerry Lewis and Dua Lipa.